A graduate in European Business Administration, Stephan Mallmann has extensive experience in film production and sales, in Germany and the UK.

 Stephan’s professional focus is on high-end auteur films (Wenders, Cronenberg etc.), a speciality of RPC and Hanway, and something that is continuing in his independent career.
 A key relationship is with Wim Wenders, on five of whose films Stephan acted as a producer.

-Stephan’s experience as to genre is very broad, mostly quality drama, but also documentaries (Pina, Glastonbury etc.), and even children’s animation (Impy’s Island or the upcoming Happy Family).
+Stephan’s experience as to genre is very broad, mostly quality drama, but also documentaries (Pina, Glastonbury etc.), and even children’s animation (Impy’s Island, Happy Family (aka Monster Family), or the upcoming Monster Family 2).

 Best suited for budding producers, directors and writers, which already have a modicum of experience.